 “In Italy, there is really no such thing as Alfredo sauce, or Chicken Parmesan.
 Spaghetti & Meatballs are also more of an Italian-American invention.
-Immigrants wanted to show their new social status and the fact they could afford meat, and thus the dish was born.”
+Immigrants wanted to show their new social status and the fact they could afford meat, and thus the dish was born,” Marco said

 Marco then asked me what international chain I hadn’t noticed in Italy.
-Shawn and I don’t often frequent fast-food chains, so Marco caught me without a response.
+Shawn and I rarely frequent fast-food chains, so Marco caught me without a response.

 “Starbucks, of course!
 In Italy, it’s customary to stand at a counter for a quick drink.
 You don’t see Italians commuting with coffee cups in hand, as you might elsewhere in the world.”

 Our mini misconception lesson complete, we’d arrived in Serralunga d’Alba.
 The town’s nucleus is its fortress, from which businesses and homes spiral out in a snail-like pattern.
-Unlike Alba and Barolo, which seem to be more on the tourist radar, Serralunga d’Alba was rather quiet, dare I say ‘authentic’.
+Unlike Alba and Barolo, which seem to be more on the tourist radar, Serralunga d’Alba was rather quiet.
 A female resident read a newspaper on a bench, laundry hung from upstairs balconies, and we passed empty streets.
-No doubt, much of towns residents were enjoying the afternoon siesta or riposo.
-After our wine-tasting, and the day’s whirlwind four cities’ tour, I felt as though I could join them in that endeavor!
+No doubt, much of the town’s residents were enjoying the afternoon siesta or riposo.
+After our wine tasting, and the day’s whirlwind four cities’ tour, I felt as though I could join them in that endeavor!

 Barolo Town, ‘The King’s’ Namesake

 As we approached the world-famous town of Barolo, Marco mentioned that Barolo wine had actually been fine-tuned by a French woman named Juliette Colbert, from Bordeaux.
 Juliette married the prominent Marquis of Barolo, Carlo Tancredi Falletti, in the early 19th century.
-The pair’s coat of arms is still visible on Barolo’s castle, which today houses a wine museum.
+The pair’s coat of arms is still visible on Barolo’s castle.
+Today it houses a wine museum.

 Juliette is said to have implemented Bordeaux-style wine-growing techniques in Piedmont.
 In addition to her oenological know-how, Juliette is also remembered for advancing various women’s and children’s causes.
 She also established a foundation for women and children that still exists today.